0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 Then we will save the map settings that we have put in place
 <p align="center"><img src="https://i.imgur.com/y4i26f3.png" height="70%" width="70%" alt="save map settings"/></p>

-Finally, this is our last image of more countries deciding to join in on the fun of attempting to access our virtual machine
+Finally, this is our last image of more countries deciding to join in on the fun of attempting to access our virtual machine in about a span of 18 hours.
 <p align="center"><img src="https://i.imgur.com/Ia7U0yS.png" height="70%" width="70%" alt="last image for map attack"/></p>

 `That's that end of the lab, be sure to delete the resource group that was created if you are done and it no longer has use.`